MainaKamau92/apexselftaughtapi/README.md

 * All the listed dependencies in the **requirements.txt** file
 * Git
 >> NB: All the commands in the README.md on setup and running assume a windows based environment

+# Heroku hosting
+The api is hosted on [heroku](https://apexselftaughtapi.herokuapp.com/apexselftaught/)